Australia to buy eight Boeing Poseidon spy planes for $3.6 billion

 The P-8A is based on Boeing's 737-800 fuselage, structurally modified to include a maritime surveillance radar and electronic intelligence equipment as well as a bomb bay, under wing and under fuselage for weapons.

-India has ordered 12 P-8I Neptune aircraft, a variant of the Poseidon and has options for four more that it plans to exercise once the first batch have been delivered next year.
+India has ordered eight P-8I Neptune aircraft, a variant of the Poseidon, and has options for four more that it plans to exercise once the first batch have been delivered next year.

 Seeking to assert its authority in the Indian Ocean and Arabian Sea, where it is concerned about inroads being made by China via close ties with Pakistan and Sri Lanka, India also plans to acquire another eight fixed wing aircraft for maritime surveillance missions.